 Each solution has at least one mandatory function, which is needed to achieve the basic purpose of the solution, and several additional functions, which are features that can be added to provide additional benefits.

 An advantage of investing in site remediation is that many of these brownfields have a central location and a close connection to the transport system.
-At the same time, after the remediation, the site can be sold or be used to construct buildings and houses.
-Additional incentives are government programs and funding, and the monetary compensation from the polluter.
+After the remediation, another possibility is that the site could be sold or be used to construct buildings and houses.
+Additional incentives are government programs and funding as well as the monetary compensation from the polluter.

 Polluter pays principle: Whoever causes an environmental damage through their activities is financially liable for its remediation.
 (Directive 2004/35/EC, 2004)

-There are three types of brownfields accordingly to the CABERNET (Concerted Action on Brownfield and Economic Regeneration) Network: Type A, Type B, and Type C. Type A are areas which their land price is higher than the remediation costs.
-Private actors usually carry these projects.
-Type B includes areas which their property value is close to the remediation costs.
+There are three types of brownfields accordingly to the CABERNET (Concerted Action on Brownfield and Economic Regeneration) Network: Type A, Type B, and Type C. Type A are areas in which the land price is higher than the remediation costs.
+Private actors usually carry out these projects.
+Type B includes areas in which the property value is similar to the remediation costs.
 Therefore, the participation of the state is required to make projects viable.
-Type C are all the zones whose remediation costs are higher than the property value after the remediation.
+Type C are all the zones in which remediation costs are higher than the property value after the remediation.
 Public actors implement projects in these sites.

 (NICOLE Brownfield Working Group, 2011)

 - Cleanup Objectives: Remediate soil and water contaminated by a 145-acre inactive landfill

 - Green Remediation Strategy: Convert landfill gas to electric power for onsite use